AntonyBlueboy/Spotter2/README.md

          -wit the sides of the world coordinates
  - The theoretical block
  The application is completely autonomous and local, does not use a network connection, stores data exclusively on the device.
- Optimized for all types of android devices except clocks.
+ Optimized for all types of android devices except watches.